GrigorisLionis/Russian_Glossary/README.md

 ## Rationale

-A great learning tool for learning a languge is a word glossary in the beggining of a text.
+A great  tool for learning a languge is a word glossary in the beggining of a text.
 This simple script generates such a glossary for any  given text.

-Moreover, a html is generated to help the reading process
+Moreover, using the text, an interactive html is generated to help the reading process, where the translation is included for each word as a popup, and each word is clickable, with a link to the appropriate wiktionary (english) lemma.

 ## Features